 Created by Edward D. Hoch

-The Shattered Raven by Edward D. Hoch is a 1969 PBO about a murder at the Mystery Writers of America Edgar Awards Banquet in New York City, with various well-known mystery writers (and known accomplices) dropping in for cameos.
+The Shattered Raven by Edward D. Hoch is a 1969 paperback original revolving around a murder at the Mystery Writers of America’s annual Edgar Awards Banquet in New York City, with various well-known mystery writers (and known accomplices) dropping in for cameos.
 The book isn’t shy about naming names.

 For author Ed Hoch, it was a return to form.
-The scarily-prolific Hoch has written over 700 short stories and he's still rolling along.
-He's the only writer in the mystery genre since the death of the pulps that I know of who's been able to support himself as a full-time freelance writer of mystery short stories.
+The scarily-prolific writer wrote over 700 short stories in his long, long career, and was the only writer in the mystery genre since the death of the pulps that I know of who’d been able to support himself as a full-time freelance writer of mystery short stories.
 Wanna catch the latest story by Hoch?
-Just pick up this month's Alfred Hitchcock or Ellery Queen–chances are one of his stories will be in there.
-Among his many creations are upper New York State cop Captain Leopold, master thief Nick Velvet, crime-solving gypsy Michael Vlado and 2000-year old Simon Ark.
-He's also written a series of P.I. stories, featuring gumshoe Al Darlan.
-In 2000, Hoch received The Eye, the Private Eye Writers of America's award for lifetime achievement.
+Just pick an issue of Alfred Hitchcock or Ellery Queen–chances are one of his stories will be in there.
+Among his many creations are upper New York State cop Captain Leopold, master thief Nick Velvet, crime-solving gypsy Michael Vlado and 2000-year old Coptic priest Simon Ark.
+He’s also written a series of P.I. stories, featuring gumshoe Al Darlan.
+In 2000, Hoch received The Eye, the Private Eye Writers of America‘s award for lifetime achievement.

 Among those making an appearance:

 - Rex Stout